arev01/hawkeye/readme.md

 ```

 As soon as you run the command as shown above, a local Streamlit server will spin up and the tool will open in a new tab in your default web browser.

+### Copyright notice
+This code is licensed for personal or internal use only.
+Unauthorized copying, modification, or distribution of this code, via any medium, is strictly prohibited.